ahmadia/atpesc-2013/README.md

 due Thursday at 8:00 AM, local time.

-You may work in any language or environment with your code, but it *must* pass all of our verification tests to be considered.
+You may work in any language or environment with your code, but it *must* pass all of our verification tests in at least one environment that other students have access to to be considered.
 We are currently considering three prizes:

 ### Performance